 - 'A top-flight set from the quality of its senior silks to its diligent pupils' Legal 500 2017

-Drawing from our expertise in closely related fields, chambers has built an expert team adept at equipping corporates with measures to prevent internal crisis and to assist to resolve issues, when they arise.
+Drawing from our expertise in closely related fields, Chambers has built an expert team adept at equipping companies with measures to prevent internal crisis and to assist to resolve issues, when they arise.

-Barristers at QEB Hollis Whiteman have considerable experience of acting on behalf of multi-jurisdictional corporate clients when they encounter internal crises which have the potential to turn into civil, criminal or regulatory proceedings.
-Chambers can provide independent expertise; its members have a detailed understanding of the operation and dynamics of internal investigations, having represented both the organisers and subjects of such inquiries.
-We have knowledge and experience of dawn raids and are often instructed as independent counsel to review material linked to them.
+Barristers at QEB Hollis Whiteman have considerable experience of acting on behalf of multi-jurisdictional corporates as well as smaller UK based companies when they encounter internal crises which have the potential to turn into civil, criminal, regulatory and/or inquisitorial proceedings.
+Chambers can provide independent expertise; its members not only have vast experience of the allegations companies may face but they have a detailed understanding of the operation and dynamics of internal investigations, having represented both the organisers and subjects of such inquiries.
+We have knowledge and experience of Dawn Raids and are often instructed as independent Counsel to review material linked to them.
+We have knowledge of the mechanics of numerous professions due to our vast experience in professional regulation.

 Disclosure, LPP and RIPA